In this short segment from a podcast we look at how we can regain the art of debate.

 So. that brings me to a topic I want to discuss on what it means to be challenging versus critical…

-When dealing with someone who doesn’t have the same viewpoint as you, how can you discuss and raise points that may be challenging to their viewpoint without being overly critical?
-You don’t want create a lot of resistance to a continued conversation, yet at the same time you want to delve into greater depth to understand somebody’s viewpoint.
+You don’t want to create a lot of resistance to a continued conversation.
+Yet, at the same time you want to delve into greater depth to understand somebody’s perspective.

 So, what does that mean?